Leadership, Capabilities, & Strategy

 Management is doing things right.
 Leadership is doing the right things. – Peter Drucker

 David Teece has written a great deal about Dynamic Capabilities.
 One of the highest levels of capabilities a leader can learn.
-Dynamic capabilities allow organizations to free themselves of productized solutions by putting why you need to make changes ahead of how you will make changes.
+Dynamic capabilities allow organizations to free themselves of productized solutions by putting why you need to make changes ahead of how you will make them.

 Developing a framework as you are defining why you need to change, requires dynamic capabilities.
 They allow organizations to develop frameworks as part of advancing, improving, and innovating instead of trying to follow someone else’s scripted result.